IGEL-Community/PSIGEL/Docs/Get-UMSProfileAssignment.md

 # Get-UMSProfileAssignment

 ## SYNOPSIS
-Gets information on a endpoint or endpoint assignment of a profile.
+Gets information on an endpoint or endpoint directory assignment of a profile.

 ## SYNTAX